sefercanapaydin/change_data_capture_final_project/README.txt

 # VBO Data Engineering Bootcamp Final Project-3: Change Data Capture
-In this project you are expected to grap data changes in postgresql and flow it through Kafka, Spark Streaming and Object storage (MinIO).
+In this project I will grab data changes in postgresql and flow it through Kafka, Spark Streaming and Object storage (MinIO).

-You must capture changes like insert, delete, update in customers table.
-You can follow the steps below:
+I will capture changes like insert, delete, update in customers table.